The Ultimate Stretch Routine For Running

 Child’s Pose Into Cobra

 This sequence stretches and relaxes various parts of your body.
 Start lying face down with hands under your shoulders.
 Push up into the cobra position, arching your spine.
-Hold for 15-20 seconds, then push back into child’s pose by sitting on your heels and stretching your arms out in front.
+Hold for 15-20 seconds, then push back into the child’s pose by sitting on your heels and stretching your arms out in front.
 Hold for 15-20 seconds.
 Repeat this sequence 4-5 times.

 Incorporate this ultimate stretch routine into your training plan to enhance flexibility, prevent injuries, and improve overall performance.